kazhou/brh18/README.md

 <details>
   <summary>Fall Out Boy</summary><p>

+  The Fall Out Boy AI learned from 97 songs.

     This is what we don't have to prove it to me
     I can't sleep in the wishing well
     Well I'll look at me